-c) Spatial connection of the rock glacier to the upslope unit
+3c) Spatial connection of the rock glacier to the upslope unit

-The geomorphological unit located directly upslope of a rock glacier system can hold implications for the characterization of the latter (e.g. internal structure and composition, ice origin, ice content) as well as the designation of attributes (e.g. landform outlining, definition of the rooting zone).
+The geomorphological unit located directly upslope of a rock glacier unit or system can hold implications for the characterization of the latter (e.g. internal structure and composition, ice origin, ice content), the designation of attributes (e.g. landform outlining, definition of the rooting zone) as well as the analysis of the kinematic behavior.
 The focus is set on the spatial (structural) connection because it is generally discernable in optical images.
 The spatial connection of the rock glacier to an upslope unit does not necessarily mean that there is a dynamic and/or genetic connection.
 The term "derived" is not used because it implies an interpretation of the origin of both debris and/or ice.

-Talus-connected: The rock glacier is part of a downslope sequence including headwall - talus slope - rock glacier (sometimes the talus slope is almost lacking).
+Talus-connected (TC): The rock glacier is part of a downslope sequence including headwall - talus slope - rock glacier (sometimes the talus slope is almost lacking).
 The rock glacier unit is subjacent and connected to a talus slope unit, which is dominantly fed by rock fall activity, but may also be fed by surface runoff, debris flow and/or avalanche events from the headwall unit.
 Sediment transfer across the talus slope unit can be operated by a number of interrelated processes.
-The area connecting the talus slope and rock glacier is often characterized by a concave morphology, where the episodic to frequent development of long-lasting avalanche cones, snow/ice patches or even small glaciers (relative to the rock glacier size) may occur.
-In the latter case, although the episodic disappearance of a glacier may imply the lack of an efficient sedimentary connection with the relevant upslope unit, the rock glacier is still classified as talus-connected.
+The area connecting the talus slope to the rock glacier is often characterized by a concave morphology, where, considering the landform history, the episodic to frequent development of long-lasting avalanche cones, snow/ice patches or even small glaciers (relative to the rock glacier size) may occur.
+In the latter case, although the episodic disappearance of the glacier implies a lack of efficient sedimentary connection with the relevant upslope unit, the rock glacier is still classified as talus-connected.